python-pillow/grant-proposal2/README.rst

 The Python Imaging Library is one of the oldest and most popular third party libraries available to Python programmers today.
 It adds support for opening, manipulating, and saving many different image file formats.
 [1]_

 Pillow is a popular and well-maintained packaging fork of the Python Imaging Library.
-At the time of this writing it has been downloaded over a quarter million times from the Python Package Index.
-[2]_
+At the time of this writing it has been downloaded over a 15 million times from the Python Package Index [2]_ and is now included in major Linux distributions like Debian and Ubuntu [1]_.

 History
 ~~~~~~~